aJimenezAdalia/battleship_game/README.md

-# battleship_game
+# BattleShip Game
-Battleship Game in Python
+Battleship Game in Python 3

+Developed with Object-Oriented Programming.

+The main.py file contains all the documentation of how the program works.